Just as my Plover cushion returned from a show yesterday. Today was time to send my Swan in the Moonlight off to the Netherlands for a show there.

 At a trip to Hajidamu I took some pictures of trees I had in mind while making the applique for the tree in the quilt.

+The fabric I used I got from FatQuarterShop in the US.
+I tried to use some contrasting colors to give it depth.
 When I had all the pieces where I wanted them I had to do some quilting.
 With so many leafs the quilting took its time.
 I asked my quilting group on Facebook for advice and almost everyone agreed with me.
-What do you think}
+What do you think?

 Finally I decided I would finish it off with facing instead of a binding.